Skip to main content

 Review your data.
 The validation screen shows two sections:

 Invalid values will prevent those rows from importing.
-Fix errors by editing values or choosing to skip them.
+Fix errors by editing values or choose to skip them.

-You can also create new options for select fields during this step.
+Create new options for select fields directly during this step.

 When complete, you'll see a summary showing: